py5coding/py5book/reference/py5tools_screenshot.md

 The returned image is a `PIL.Image` object.
 It can be assigned to a variable or embedded in the notebook.

 By default the Sketch will be the currently running Sketch, as returned by [](py5functions_get_current_sketch).
-Use the `sketch` parameter to specify a different running Sketch, such as a Sketch created using Class mode.
+Use the `sketch` parameter to specify a different running Sketch, such as a Sketch created using [class mode](content-py5-modes-class-mode).

 This function will not work on a Sketch with no `draw()` function that uses an OpenGL renderer such as `P2D` or `P3D`.
 Either add a token `draw()` function or switch to the default `JAVA2D` renderer.